 In keeping with The Best in Heritage’s traditional format, the IMAGINES Event launched proceedings, presenting 14 innovative digital projects.
 In his keynote, Tim Powell of Historic Royal Palaces, last year’s winner, highlighted the value of doing things differently and embracing failure in the creative process.

-The IMAGINES prize went to #Romanovs100 & #1917Live, in which TV station Russia Today brought to life the private photo archive of Russia’s last royal family to coincide with the centenary of the Russian Revolution.
+The IMAGINES prize went to RT Innovation for #1917LIVE and #Romanovs100, respectively a real-time digital retelling of Russia’s revolutions in 1917 and an AR-based exploration of the private Romanov family photo archive to mark the centenary of their death in 1918.
 The second popular vote went to the National Museum of Australia’s Aboriginal-led exhibition, Songlines: Tracking the Seven Sisters Interactive, which provides a magical, digital journey through an ancient, epic narrative.

 The 28 presentations of heritage projects that followed in the Project of Influence category were passionate tributes to the museum professionals and stakeholders that made them possible, and the communities they serve.

 The ability to engage an audience by providing a platform for personal stories was movingly demonstrated in presentations on the War Childhood Museum, the Centre d’histoire de Montréal’s Explosion ‘67, and the State Museum of History of Gulag.

 Meanwhile, the Museum of Natural and Environmental History (Japan), the Museum of Tomorrow (Brazil) and the Association of the International Private Committees for the Safeguarding of Venice reminded us of the potential of heritage institutions to contribute to sustainable living.